concurrencylabs/aws-cost-analysis/README.md

  to read files from the source buckets and to put objects into the destination buckets.

-### Running the scripts
+**3. Setting environment variables**

-Make sure the following environment variables are set, which are required by Boto:
+Before executing any script, make sure the following environment variables are set, which are required by Boto:

 ```export AWS_DEFAULT_PROFILE=<my-aws-default-credentials-profile>```
 ```export AWS_DEFAULT_REGION=<us-east-1,eu-west-1, etc.>```

+### 3. Executing the scripts

-There are 4 different operations you can do:
+There are 4 different operations available:

-** Prepare files for Athena **
+**Prepare files for Athena **

 This operation copies files from a destination S3 bucket and prepare the files so they can be queried using Athena (de-duplication, remove manifest files, etc.)